 Growing up, I’ve seen first hand what alcohol is capable of.
 The blackouts, yelling, arguments, and disrespect was NOT fun to be around.
 My husband and I decided to change our family tree and discontinue the drinking trait.
 Trust me, we don’t miss it.

-Advertising commercials make drinking look so great and fun, but 80,000-100,000 people die each year from alcohol related deaths.
+Advertising commercials make drinking look so great and fun, but 80,000-100,000 people die each year from alcohol-related deaths.
 [1, 2] I really don’t think drinking should be considered as a game or sport.
 It’s dangerous.
-Yet, drinking seems to be highly supported among most people.
+Yet, drinking seems to be highly supported by most people.
 “What’s the big deal?”
 “Surely, you can have a drink or two.
 It won’t hurt.”
 Yeah… I’ll pass on that.

 Stop Drinking Alcohol Immediately!